ThomasLengeling/devart-template/project_posts/2014-02-25-Processing-meets-Custom-Search-API.md

 Google Custom Search lets you search the web programmatically via HTTP and giving a JSON output.
-We are going to use processing and some external java libraries.
-Java provides with a set of libraries that lets you connect to a HTTP protocol fairly easy.
+We are going to use processing and some external java libraries to achieve our goal of mining custom images.
+Java provides a set of libraries that lets you connect via HTTP protocol fairly easy.

+We start making a simple processing sketch.

-Import the java library, for network comunication, exeption handelling and input/output files.
+First we import all the java libraries like network communication, exception handling and input/output files.

 ```java
 import java.net.*;